keriati/treasure-hunt/01-spellbook-of-refactoring.md

 ![Spellbook of Refactoring](images/spellbook-of-refactoring.png)

-In the shadowed world of Azeroth, beyond the well-trodden paths of adventurers and heroes, lies a secret that has been whispered through the ages among the most erudite mages of the Kirin Tor.
-It speaks of an ancient relic, the **Spellbook of Refactoring**, buried deep beneath the ruins of the **legendary Gilded Rose Inn**.
+In the shadowed world of Azeroth, beyond the well-trodden paths of adventurers and heroes, a legend resonates through the corridors of time, sung in many a ballad within the walls of the **Gilded Rose Inn**.
+The verses speak of an ancient relic, the **Spellbook of Refactoring**.
 This spellbook, imbued with the raw essence of the algorithm, holds the power to unlock unparalleled mastery over code, a treasure beyond gold for those who dare to seek it.

 Legend tells that the spellbook lies at the heart of the **Library of the Moon**, a maze so cunningly crafted that it shifts and changes like the wind.
 Walls move, floors rotate, and what once was a passage may become a dead end in the